-- Hats, caps, or other head covering may not be worn inside the school, with the exception of the cafeteria.
-There will be consideration for specific cases, such as medical recommendations or school functions. - Undergarments should not be visible at any time. - •Pants may not be excessively baggy and must be worn near the waist.
-Shorts must be at least fingertip length. - •Shirts must cover the midriff, shirt straps must be at least 2 inch wide and must not be excessively low in the front. - •Shirts that promote, advertise, or display drug or drug culture, alcohol, tobacco products or messages of a sexual nature may not be worn. - Any items identified as gang related or gang "colors" will not be allowed.
+- Excessively short shorts-- extended arm should not touch skin - Spaghetti tops, tube tops, halter tops and see through blouses- straps should be 1 inch wide or larger - Visible undergarments - Excessively baggy shorts - Wide loop cut off shirts showing side stomach - If wearing flip flops, please bring tennis shoes for PE and recess - Hats, caps, or bandannas may not be worn during the regular school dress days - Pants may not be excessively baggy and must be worn at the waist. - Shirts must cover the midriff and must not be excessively low in the front. - Clothing that promotes, advertises, or displays profanity, vulgarity, racially or sexually offensive expressions, gang related "colors" or markings which advertise products illegal for minors, may not be worn. - Any items identified as gang related or gang "colors" will not be allowed.
 This includes the wearing of gang-related tattoos, tagging or marking of books and notebooks, and the use of hand gestures or signing which signifies gang activity.
-Any gang related activity will be reported to the police and may result in suspension or expulsion from school by special announcement from principals for a particular dance or activity.